 Students must complete one semester of computer science in a course that emphasizes algorithmic thinking.
-Most satisfy this requirement with Digital World, Programming or Advanced Programming, but students with significant prior in-class coursework may place directly into AP Computer Science A or APCS A with Data Structures with a placement evaluation (both yearlong courses).
+Most satisfy this requirement with Digital World, Programming or Advanced Programming, but students with significant prior in-class coursework may place directly into AP Computer Science A or APCS A with Data Structures (both yearlong courses).